Pick of the Litter (film): Plot

 The film follows a litter of 5 puppies at Guide Dogs for the Blind on the quest to become guide dogs.
 The dogs are born on GDB's campus to one of their breeder dogs and at two months old they are placed with volunteer puppy raisers to continue basic training.
-The puppy raisers have the dogs between 14–16 months, although puppies can be "career changed" at any point.
+The puppy raisers have the dogs between 14 and 16 months, although puppies can be "career changed" at any point.
 Throughout this period of time, GDB's community representatives conduct frequent visits to check in on the puppies' progress.

 Patriot: Placed with puppy raiser Nick (his 1st GDB dog).
 Patriot was not behaving well accompanying Nick to high school, so GDB transferred Patriot to puppy raiser Adam (an Iraq veteran).
 Adam and Patriot form a special bond, as Patriot helps Adam with his PTSD.
 Patriot is transferred to more experienced puppy raiser Maureen to help him make progress faster.
 Upon returning to GDB's campus, Patriot trains with Melanie and passes his preliminary guide work test 1.
 During the next phase of training Patriot struggles a lot, especially controlling how he responds to other dogs, so he is career changed.
 GDB contacts Adam again to gift him Patriot, for him to serve as his unofficial PTSD dog.